• Skip to primary navigation

 This shortbread cookie has a ratio that's pretty close to 4:1:4 by weight of butter/icing sugar/flour because the recipe has close to equal parts of butter and flour by weight and the weight of icing sugar is roughly ¼ the weight of flour.

 For reference, I use a shortbread ratio of 1:2:3 ratio of sugar/butter/flour (by weight).
-But at that ratio, I usually press the cookie dough into a pan, like I did for these lavender shortbread cookies because the mixture is quite crumbly.
+But at that ratio, I usually press the cookie dough into a pan, as I did for these lavender shortbread cookies because the mixture is quite crumbly.
+These coconut butter cookies have a ratio that is close but not quite 1:2:3.

 This recipe is from the book Oh Sweet Day! by Fanny Lam (available on Amazon).
 I've written a review of the Oh Sweet Day! book in case you want to know more about the book.
 I'd say these are a more sophisticated version of jam thumbprint cookies.
 For a richer shortbread cookie option for the holidays, try the Egyptian shortbread, which are a family favourite!